Stacey Dooley and Kevin Clifton to star in 2:22 - A Ghost Story

-Stacey Dooley and Kevin Clifton to star in 2:22 A Ghost Story - UK tour dates including North East venue
+Stacey Dooley and Kevin Clifton to star in 2:22 A Ghost Story - UK tour dates including Newcastle

 and on Freeview 262 or Freely 565